warp1337/ros_aruco/README.md

 This is a ros package wrapping the lightweight and fast ArUco[1] marker tracking library.
 The usage of this package is, on purpose, straight forward and the features are simple/limited.
-This software tracks a single marker and publishes its ROTATION and TRANSLATION coordinates via ROS middleware (TF tree).
+This software tracks a single marker and publishes its ROTATION and TRANSLATION coordinates via ROS middleware (TF and Pose).
 The main advantages of this package are a) publishing of "real world" coordinates, i.e., distance in metres b) high frequency data streaming of coodinates, the bottleneck currently is the FPS count of your camera.
 Marker detection and